jonom/silverstripe-focuspoint/README.md

 ### Manually

-Download and extract, rename the module folder 'focuspoint', place it in your project root and run a dev/build?flush=1.
+I promise it's worth your time to learn how to use Composer.
+If painless updating isn't your thing though you can download and extract this project, rename the module folder 'focuspoint', place it in your project root and run a dev/build?flush=1.

-**Note:** Prior to SilverStripe v3.1.9 *dev/build?flush=1* did not flush .ss template files.
-If using SilverStripe 3.1.8 or earlier you'll need to flush the templates on a page URL e.g. *yoursite.dev/?flush=1*.

-Fun fact: you don't generally need to manually flush template files in SilverStripe after changing them - except when they are new or are rendered via `<% include %>`.

 ## Basic usage